 A lot of commercial cleaners will tell you they “do medical.”
 Fewer can explain the difference between cleaning and disinfecting.
 Fewer still can hand you a product list with DINs on it.
 Here’s what you actually get with us:

-Our medical cleaning crews work across the Greater Toronto Area:
+We serve medical and dental practices across the Greater Toronto Area:

 Are your crews certified for medical cleaning?

-Our medical crews are WHMIS trained and work from IPAC-aligned protocols.
-We’re not an IPAC auditor and we don’t replace your infection control lead — we execute the cleaning side of your compliance plan to the standard you set.
+We’re not an IPAC auditor and we don’t replace your infection control lead.
+When you engage us for a clinic, we execute the cleaning side of your compliance plan — using the products and protocols your IPAC plan requires, to the standard you set.

 What disinfectants do you use?